Imaccer/embsys100/assignment1/1_EmbeddedDeviceExample.md

 ## __Testability__

-Testing the satellite fully under space-like conditions on the ground is challenging. _A test environment to validate their CubeSat’s de-tumbling control system and hardware.
+Testing the satellite fully under space-like conditions on the ground is challenging.
+There are many situations that may occur in space which are not possible to recreate in the labarotory.

+An example of one aspect of the satellite that must be thoroughly tested is the Cubesat's de-tumbling control system and hardware.
+If the satellite enters an uncontrolled rotation (tumble) it must be able to quickly correct it's orientation and regain a controlled orientation.
+_A test environment to validate their
+CubeSat’s de-tumbling control system and hardware.
 The test environment required a Helmholtz cage and spherical air bearing.
 The Helmholtz cage provides an adjustable magnetic field to simulate low earth orbit; the spherical air bearing simulates the friction free environment the